isabella232/pmp-support-site/docs/users/020_registration.md

 The final piece of PMP information you will need to move forward is your GUID, or Globally Unique Identifier.
 You can find this in your PMP account.

-1. Return to your browser window where you are logged into your PMP account.
+1. Return to your browser window where you are logged into your PMP account dashboard.
 If you've lost the page, you can visit [the Account page](/account).
 2. Click on your username in the upper right, and select "Manage User".
 3. On the left-hand side of your screen, you will see a field identified as GUID.
 The alphanumeric string is the unique GUID for your account.
 4. Using your cursor, highlight the GUID string and copy the selected area.
 5. Open your saved MS Word or text editor document.
 6. Paste the collected GUID into your document.
 Save the file.
 You will need this later.

 Congratulations, you have successfully set up your PMP API account!
-Next, you’ll need this information to complete setup in whatever application you’re using to access the PMP.
+Next, you’ll need this information to set up the application you will use to access the PMP.
 Instructions should be available from the application or plugin provider.

 NOTE: For additional support or any questions about your PMP user account please contact the PMP directly at support@publicmediaplatform.org.